hanke0/dotfiles/README.md

 These added contents are customized to improve your productivity and provide a better development environment.

+# Useful scripts
+There are a collection of useful bash script in the `bin` folder.
+Those scripts are registered into `PATH` after installation.
+You can get a script's help from `--help` option.

 # Useful Cheatsheets

 1. Connect with SSH through an HTTP proxy using socat: